xieyuheng/inner/docs/source/_posts/person/martin-löf/constructive-mathematics-and-computer-programming.md

   ><><><

 - x -
-  can we make variable substitution better in the rules ?
+  can we make variable substitution better in the rules?

 - x -
   in sequent1